Joints of the Body

 Have you ever wondered about the joints of the body and how many there are?
 Or maybe you have always wondered how they work to facilitate movement.

 Did you know your body has a total of 360 joints.
 You body has 206 bones.
 At every point where these bones intersect there is a joint.

 A joint is defined as the point of contact between two or more bones.
 This point of contact provide mechanical support for the human body.
 All joints in your body are classified in four categories.
 This classification can be based on two factors;

-Function: This is the role played by a joint in terms of possible movement.
+The function of a joint is the role played in terms of possible movement.

 - pivot joints,